dladams/hdcoldbox/README.md

 * hdproc -- Generate raw event displays and noise plots
 * hdproc-cnr -- Event displays and noise vs. channel before and after CNR (correlated noise removal).
 * wfraw -- raw waveforms
+* distraw -- ADC distributions for each channel
+* dump -- Text dump of the raw ADC codes for the first few samples

 To make raw data noise plots for run 14206 event 1:
 <pre>